 We will start getting winter vegetables and winter annuals in September.
 Watch the weather.
 If it’s too warm it will cause them to bolt.
 But get them in early in the fall so that they get developed and start producing for you before it gets cold.

-If you would like us to special order items for you that we may not have in stock, let us know.
+If you would like us to special order items for you that we may not have in stock, we can do that.
 We do need payment in advance on all special orders.

 The weather will be getting cooler soon.
 Start getting ready to plant for fall now.